• Home

 ## # pgv_cabinet_start_date <date>

-The logic in pgv_elcs
+The logic in pgv_elcs is the following:

-- Each row is a unique country-election configuration.
+• Each row is a unique country-election configuration.

-records the actual date of the election, while columnnext_election_date
+• Column election_date records the actual date of the election, while column next_election_date records the date of the upcoming election.

-, we can confirm that the upcoming election falls into the period of activity of the cabinet we selected. - Parties in the ‘Kreisky IV’ cabinet (Austria), which was formed from the parliament elected on 1979-05-06 and took office on 1979-06-05, for instance, are those parties that were in office when the next election was held (on 1983-04-24).
+• Parties in the ‘Kreisky IV’ cabinet (Austria), which was formed from the parliament elected on 1979-05-06 and took office on 1979-06-05, for instance, are those parties that were in office when the next election was held (on 1983-04-24).

-- This ‘next’ election, in turn, is the one used in the CMP data to index policy positions of those parties who managed to enter a parliament in the given election.
+• This ‘next’ election, in turn, is the one used in the CMP data to index policy positions of those parties who managed to enter a parliament in the given election.

-- Note, however, that these parties have likely issued their manifestos before they were elected into office.
+• Note, however, that these parties have likely issued their manifestos before they were elected into office.

-- Hence, if we want to know whether a manifesto was written by a party that was holding government office, we need to look at the cabinet that was running (i.e., in office) when the election was held (in the above example, parties in the ‘Kreisky IV’ cabinet, not in the ‘Vranitzky I’, which took office on 1986-06-16 and was only formed based on the results of the 1983-04-24 election).
+• Hence, if we want to know whether a manifesto was written by a party that was holding government office, we need to look at the cabinet that was running (i.e., in office) when the election was held (in the above example, parties in the ‘Kreisky IV’ cabinet, not in the ‘Vranitzky I’, which took office on 1986-06-16 and was only formed based on the results of the 1983-04-24 election).

 Create a link table matching CMP to PGV election dates